 - ✓ A person with insufficient earned income, as determined in accordance with a financial needs test. - ✓ A person eligible for an allowance under the Ontario Works Act. - ✓ Parents who work for an employer or who are self-employed. - ✓ Parents who are in school or training. - ✓ Parents of children with demonstrated special needs identified by a third party.

 Determining whether one qualifies for subsidy can only be achieved by a needs assessment.
-Contact:
+Please contact:

-The Manitoulin-Sudbury District Services Board (DSB)
+Manitoulin-Sudbury District Services Board

-Chapleau Branch Office
+Chapleau Office

 12 Birch Street, P.O.
 Box 1299

 Chapleau, ON POM1KO

 Tel.: 705-864-0430